PhD Program Requirements

-AI Course Requirements—By the end of the fourth year, the student must complete at least two additional graduate-level AI/HCI courses.
-These may include the non-starred entries of the AI/HCI breadth list, BCS 505 (Perception and Motor Systems), BCS 512 (Computational Methods in Cognitive Science), or other advanced courses with permission of the AI faculty.
+AI Course Requirements—By the end of the fourth year, the student must complete at least two additional graduate-level AI/HCI courses with grades of B or better.
+These may include the non-starred entries of the AI/HCI breadth list, BCS 505 (Perception and Motor Systems), or other advanced courses with permission of the AI faculty.

 Following a public presentation of the paper, the student will answer questions from the committee about the paper and about any topic in HCI that is broadly relevant to the research topic.

-HCI Course Requirements—By the end of the fourth year, the student must complete three additional courses, with one class drawn from each of the following three clusters.
+HCI Course Requirements—By the end of the fourth year, the student must complete three additional courses with grades of B or better, with one class drawn from each of the following three clusters.

 i.
 Core AI Cluster